DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C03-case-study-awebfactory.md

 At the end of the day, a Content Model must be implemented as a Database Schema of some kind.
 In our case study involving AWebFactory.com, our target migration database is [MongoDB](https://www.mongodb.com/download-center#community).

-On the SCS (Structured Content Server), Content Types making up the Content Model are implemented on the basis of [Mongoose Schema](http://mongoosejs.com/docs/guide.html).
+On the [SCS](#SCS "Structured Content Server"), Content Types making up the Content Model are implemented on the basis of [Mongoose Schema](http://mongoosejs.com/docs/guide.html).
 And Content Items (instantiations of Content Types) in the form of MongoDB Documents, are made created, accessed, updated and deleted via the REST API exposed to CWA (Client Web Applications).
 The Mongoose Schema are made up of key value pairs describing individual Document Properties.
 The value of each property corresponds to its [SchemaType](http://mongoosejs.com/docs/schematypes.html).

 Valid SchemaTypes: